Shares rise as investors hold out for more US stimulus

 McDonald’s fell 2 per cent after posting a bigger-than-expected drop in global same-store sales and missing profit expectations, as its restaurants were shut due to the pandemic.

-Pfizer, on the other hand, rose 2.7 per cent after it raised its full-year forecast on strong demand for cancer drugs and blood thinners and announced plans for a Phase III trial of the Covid vaccine candidate on which it is working with Germany’s BioNTech.
+Pfizer, on the other hand, rose 2.7 per cent after it raised its full-year forecast on strong demand for cancer drugs and blood thinners and announced plans for a phase-three trial of the Covid-19 vaccine candidate on which it is working with Germany’s BioNTech.

 Harley-Davidson slid 7.8 per cent after reporting an unexpected quarterly loss due to disruptions caused by the virus outbreak. – Additional reporting: Reuters